marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cfunloc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: C_FUNLOC, pointer, C address of procedures

 .. _c_funloc:

-.. index:: C_FUNLOC

-.. index:: pointer, C address of procedures

 C_FUNLOC --- Obtain the C address of a procedure
 ************************************************